Chapter 11, Elder Donald L. Hallstrom

 Elder Donald L Hallstrom of the Seventy, during the October 2017 General Conference, gave a talk titled, “Has the Day of Miracles Ceased.”
 He relates the experiences of a man who had a serious climbing accident.
 He spoke of all the coincidences that related to the rescue and treatment, and the miracle that the man didn’t die from his injuries.

 In pondering the experiences of the family, I have thought much about the circumstances of so many others.
 What about the innumerable faith-filled, priesthood-blessing-receiving, unendingly-prayed-for, covenant-keeping, full-of-hope Latter-day Saints whose miracle never comes?
 At least in the way they understand a miracle.
 At least in the way that others appear to receive miracles.

 He continues: “My limited knowledge cannot explain why sometimes there is divine intervention and other times there is not.
 But perhaps we lack an understanding of what constitutes a miracle.

-Fast Sunday, June of 2015, ten months after Lorna died.
-Cindi Lindeman, a sister in our ward, was bearing her testimony.
+Fast Sunday, June of 2015, ten months after Lorna passed away, Cindi Lindeman, a sister in our ward, was bearing her testimony.
 She had been diagnosed with pancreatic cancer.
-She said they were praying for a miracle.
+She said the family were praying for a miracle.

-As she said “we’re praying for a miracle” I hear in my mind; The miracle for our family was that I died.
+As she said “we’re praying for a miracle,” I heard in my mind; The miracle for our family was that I died.